Characters: Durarara Main Characters

 - One-Hour Work Week: Works as a tile layer, and like Walker and Erika he has really flexible work hours.

 - Only Sane Man: Arguably one of the few mentally and emotionally well-balanced characters in the entire cast.
 This especially stands out in the van gang, which consists of three manic Otaku - including one Yaoi Fangirl, somebody who will set you on fire if you piss him off, and another guy who REALLY likes his van.
-Oh, and the first two are also Torture Technicians to extremes.
+Oh, and the first two are also Torture Technicians.
 Poor Kadota.

 - Perpetual Frowner: Considering what Walker, Erika and Togusa are like, can you really blame him?

 - Screw the Rules, I'm Doing What's Right